 Driving traffic to your knowledge base and forums

-Set up and maintenance of a Help Center is easier than it may seem.
-Define your goals early so that they guide your implementation, and always keep your customer at the forefront as you make decisions.
-Once your Help Center is set up, you can begin measuring success right away — success that will only increase the more you stay involved.
+With the right partner and the right advice, help center setup and maintenance is easier than it may seem.
+Define your goals early so that they can guide your implementation, and always keep your customer at the forefront as you make decisions.
+Once your help center is set up, you can begin measuring success right away—success that will only increase as you continue to stay involved.